Home >

 Samuel Johnson preface |

 He lived in the period just before the era of economic liberalism--with the market as its master model of society--split off 'liberty' and 'individuality' from community and finally from the social self.
-His direct and publicly cognizable transformations of the irrational into art were therefore still possible. --Philip Rieff, The Triumph of the Therapeutic: Uses of Faith After Freud (1966) p.
-205
+His direct and publicly cognizable transformations of the irrational into art were therefore still possible. --Philip Rieff

-we see how Shakespeare remains *politically* relevant to a wide variety of situations around the world; he seems to be taken most seriously by people who find themselves in the middle of a crisis and, in particular, who feel their liberties threatened. --Paul A. Cantor, Playwright of the Globe, Claremont Review of Books, Winter 2006/07, p.
-37
+we see how Shakespeare remains politically relevant to a wide variety of situations around the world; he seems to be taken most seriously by people who find themselves in the middle of a crisis and, in particular, who feel their liberties threatened. --Paul A. Cantor

 It is, of course, the protean nature of Shakespeare's personality, as manifested in his plays, which has lead critics and writers to conscript him for various positions, from crypto-Catholic to conservative to agnostic humanist to nihilist. --Anthony O'Hear